-- (1) I can use the first of these and go on to say, "But it isn't in fact full-the conductor has made a mistake"; and I can use the second and go on, "But in fact Smith deserted her seven years ago."
-That is to say, here x means that p and x meant that p do not entail p. - (2) I can argue from the first to some statement about "what is (was) meant" by the rings on the bell and from the second to some statement about "what is (was) meant" by the quoted remark. - (3) I can argue from the first sentence to the conclusion that somebody (viz., the conductor) meant, or at any rate should have meant, by the rings that the bus is full, and I can argue analogously for the second sentence. - (4) The first sentence can be restated in a form in which the verb "mean" is followed by a phrase in inverted commas, that is, "Those three rings on the bell mean 'the bus is full.'"
-So also can the second sentence. - (5) Such a sentence as "The fact that the bell has been rung three times means that the bus is full" is not a restatement of the meaning of the first sentence.
+(1) I can use the first of these and go on to say, "But it isn't in fact full-the conductor has made a mistake"; and I can use the second and go on, "But in fact Smith deserted her seven years ago."
+That is to say, here x means that p and x meant that pdo not entail p.

+(2) I can argue from the first to some statement about "what is (was) meant" by the rings on the bell and from the second to some statement about "what is (was) meant" by the quoted remark.

+(3) I can argue from the first sentence to the conclusion that somebody (viz., the conductor) meant, or at any rate should have meant, by the rings that the bus is full, and I can argue analogously for the second sentence.

+(4) The first sentence can be restated in a form in which the verb "mean" is followed by a phrase in inverted commas, that is, "Those three rings on the bell mean 'the bus is full.'"
+So also can the second sentence.

+(5) Such a sentence as "The fact that the bell has been rung three times means that the bus is full" is not a restatement of the meaning of the first sentence.
 Both may be true, but they do not have, even approximately, the same meaning.

 When the expressions "means," "means something," "means that" are used in the kind of way in which they are used in the first set of sentences, I shall speak of the sense, or senses, in which they are used, as the natural sense, or senses, of the expressions in question.
-When the expressions are used in the kind of way in which they are used in the second set of sentences, I shall speak of the sense, or senses, in which they are used, as the nonnatural sense, or senses, of the expressions in question.
+When the expressions are used in the kind of way in which they are used in the second set of sentences, I shall speak of the sense, or senses, in which they are used, as the natural sense, or senses, I shall speak of the sense, or senses, in which they are used in the second set of sentences, I shall speak of the sense, or senses, in which they are used, as the nonnatural sense, or senses, of the expressions in question.
 I shall use the abbreviation "means{NN}" to distinguish the nonnatural sense or senses.